lengochieu1604/terraform-module/README.md

 ### 4.3.1 Unable to locate package azure-cli
-To resolve the above error we need to download the package and then try installing again We also need to get the dependent package for this we will execute the command – apt-get update 	Next install following dependent packages o	ca-certificates o	curl o	apt-transport-https o	lsb-release-group o	gnupg
+To resolve the above error we need to download the package and then try installing again We also need to get the dependent package for this we will execute the command – apt-get update Next install following dependent packages
+>ca-certificates
+	>curl
+	>apt-transport-https
+	>lsb-release-group
+	>gnupg

-	Next we need to use the command-line utility curl to download and configure the Microsoft signing key.
+Next we need to use the command-line utility curl to download and configure the Microsoft signing key.
 Microsoft signing key will verify that Azure CLI package is actually came from Microsoft. o	curl -sL https://packages.microsoft.com/keys/microsoft.asc |
 gpg --dearmor |
 sudo tee /etc/apt/trusted.gpg.d/microsoft.gpg > /dev/null
-	Next step is to add the Azure CLI repository as o	AZ_REPO=$(lsb_release -cs) echo "deb [arch=amd64] https://packages.microsoft.com/repos/azure-cli/ $AZ_REPO main" |
+Next step is to add the Azure CLI repository as o	AZ_REPO=$(lsb_release -cs) echo "deb [arch=amd64] https://packages.microsoft.com/repos/azure-cli/ $AZ_REPO main" |
 o	sudo tee /etc/apt/sources.list.d/azure-cli.list
-	Last step is to install the azure-cli as o	sudo apt-get install azure-cli
+Last step is to install the azure-cli as o	sudo apt-get install azure-cli
 	Once azure-cli installed successfully we can verify installation by executing the command like az version